 - Smoking or using any form of tobacco within 48 hours of the procedure

-How do I get ready for a resting and exercise radionuclide angiogram?
+How do I get ready for an RNA?

-- Your doctor will explain the procedure to you and give you a chance to ask questions.
+- Your doctor will explain the test and you can ask questions.

 - Based on your medical condition, your doctor may request other specific preparation.